google/horologist/CONTRIBUTING.md

 ## Development

-The project should work immediately from a fresh checkout in Android Studio (Electric Eel or newer) or or with Gradle (./gradlew).
+The project should work immediately from a fresh checkout in Android Studio (Electric Eel or newer) or Gradle (./gradlew).

 When submitting a PR, please check API compatibility and lint rules first.